Marian-Andrei Rizoiu

 Marian-Andrei Rizoiu.

-I am an Associate Professor leading the Behavioral Data Science lab at the University of Technology Sydney.
-My interdisciplinary research crosses computer and social sciences, blending psycholinguistics, digital communication and stochastic modelling to understand human attention dynamics in the online environment, the emergence of influence and opinion polarization.
-I am the recipient of the prestigious Excellence Award and Academic of the Year at the 2023 Australian Defence Industry Awards.
-I currently lead grants worth $1.8 million from the Commonwealth of Australia to detect and model the spread of mis- and disinformation and its weaponized counterparts – information and influence operations.
+I am a Professor leading the Behavioral Data Science lab at the University of Technology Sydney, and Director of the Defence Innovation Network (DIN).
+My interdisciplinary research crosses computer and social sciences, blending psycholinguistics, digital communication and stochastic modelling to understand human attention dynamics in the online environment, the emergence of influence and opinion polarisation.
+I am a two-time finalist for the prestigious Australian Museum Eureka Prize for Outstanding Science in Safeguarding Australia (2024, 2025), and recipient of the Excellence Award and Academic of the Year at the 2023 Australian Defence Industry Awards.
+I currently lead grants worth $11.8 million from the Commonwealth of Australia, including $8.56 million from Defence's Advanced Strategic Capabilities Accelerator (ASCA), to detect and model the spread of mis- and disinformation and its weaponised counterparts – information and influence operations.

 Research

-My research has made several key contributions to online popularity prediction, real-time tracking and countering disinformation campaigns, and understanding shortages and mismatches in labour markets.
+My research has made several key contributions to information operations detection, online misinformation prediction, and understanding the radicalisation pathways in online environments.

 See more about my research.